Plants love water, but they hate getting too much of it.

 That said, neem oil can be a very effective treatment for root rot and even prevent it.

-Use Neem Oil For Root Rot?
+Use Neem Oil For Root Rot

-There are three primary forms of treatment using neem oil for root rot.
+Yes, and there are three primary forms of treatment using neem oil for root rot.

 Neem foliar sprays are a topical treatment best used to take care of pests like aphids, bugs, mealybugs, spider mites, caterpillars, grubs, beetles, whiteflies, and larvae of other insects.